BANGKOK (AP) -- World stock markets fell Wednesday ahead of a U.S. vote on raising the nation's borrowing limit.

-Benchmark oil for December delivery was down 90 cents to $85.12 per barrel in electronic trading on the New York Mercantile Exchange.
-The contract gained 32 cents to finish at $86.05 in New York on Thursday, its first rise in four days.
+Benchmark oil for March delivery was down 8 cents to $96.59 per barrel in electronic trading on the New York Mercantile Exchange.
+The February contract, which expired Tuesday, rose 68 cents to close at $96.24 a barrel on the Nymex on Tuesday.